Frequently Asked Questions

 What should I do during the massage or bodywork session?

-Prior to the massage, feel free to ask me any questions about the technique or the upcoming session.
+Prior to the massage, feel free to ask any questions about the technique or the upcoming session.
 During the massage, make yourself comfortable.
-I will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
+Your therapist will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
 Many people just close their eyes and completely relax, communicating if/when they need more or less pressure, another blanket, or anything else relevant to the session.
 If you have any questions regarding the session or about the particular technique you are receiving, feel free to ask.

 How will I feel after the massage or bodywork session?